dalsontws/HackBJ/README.md

 * Pretrained Keras model and much of the OpenCV code provided by GitHub user [oarriaga](https://github.com/oarriaga).

 # Future Improvement
-## Baby crying will last more than 93 seconds (Factor these facts to get more accurate baby cry detection)
+## Baby crying will last more than 93ms (Factor these facts to get more accurate baby cry detection)